 At this point, the enthusiasm of non-Japanese kickstarter funders may be disproportionately larger than what the campaigns have accomplished or could be reasonably expected to accomplish.
 Still, the presence of the anime kickstarters shows that Japanese studios are willing to put their projects in the hands of fans.
 In an interview with Tokyo Otaku Mode studio Trigger noted that its decision to start a kickstarter for Little Witch Academia 2 was the direct result of requests by fans comments on Youtube asking for such a project.
 Studio Trigger did so even though it already had funding sufficient to make about a 20 minute episode.
 The campaigns are also valuable insofar as they’ve helped enlighten anime companies about what fans want.
 For example, fan complaints about DRM-protected digital download extras led Pied Piper to put the extras on discs instead.
 Plus, even if the industry hasn’t been revolutionized by crowdfunding, anime fans have been well rewarded.
 The campaigns have led to art books, blu-rays brimming with extras, and releases of new anime at the same time it is seen in Japan.
 That’s a better deal than any other source for anime, and reason to contribute by itself.

-7 replies on “Kickstartering the future of anime”
+7 responses to “Kickstartering the future of anime”

 There has yet to be a Kickstarter that I felt passionate about to fund.
 Either it isn’t revolutionary, people aren’t getting word out well, or there really hasn’t been anything yet for me.